reside-ic/packit-infra/playbooks/updating-packit.md

 when changes are made to the interface.

 - Visit <https://packit-dev.dide.ic.ac.uk>
-    - You should see a list of instances, with just `packit-dev` listed.
+- You should see a list of instances, with a single entry, `packit-dev`.
 - Follow the link to the `reside-dev` instance and log in using GitHub.
 - The home page should have a list of available packet groups, with at least a handful of entries.
 - Click on one of the packet groups to view the list of packets.